 Ahh…. then how about removing the entire bottom planking and applying copious amounts of West System Epoxy between the frames and bottom planking?
 Not only does doing so create a variation on the fiberglass problem, wooden boat hulls flex as they race through the water.
 West System does not flex, however, so the first hard hit translates into failed epoxy and, yes, leaks anew along with the rotting.

 While SMB was still in its conceptual/research phase, I Googled “5200 bottom” and found the answer to this quandry in an excellent article titled, “What is a 5200 bottom and why should I have one?”
 This article in the Antique Boatshop Web site offers a rich historiography along with superb and highly actionable content.
 The following excerpt describes what it is, and the balance of the piece will tell you why you should have one:

 “A ‘5200 bottom’ as it’s known in the wood boating community is where you remove the current bottom, make repairs or replace damaged frames and chines, tighten and/or replace all frame bolts….then use new mahogany planking supported by marine grade plywood as the inner layer sealed in a proper and flexible wood sealer.
 The new lumber is attached with silicon bronze fasteners and 3M 5200 adhesive in lieu of the lead soaked canvas between the inner and outer layer.
 The 5200 product comes in a caulk tube which is applied to the inner layer (marine grade plywood) before attaching the outer mahogany planking.”

-AT SMB, the 5200 is also applied to the framework to which the plywood is attached, but only after all surfaces of the framework and marine plywood receive two liberal coats of Smith’s Clear Penetrating Epoxy Sealer.
+AT SMB, the 5200 is also applied to the framework to which the plywood is attached, but only after all surfaces of the framework and marine plywood receive four liberal coats of Smith’s Clear Penetrating Epoxy Sealer.